-Aiding the transition from Apple II to Mac
+Apple IIe Card eases transition from Apple II to Mac

-The plan had always been to eventually phase out the Apple II in favor of the Macintosh, but the Mac initially suffered disappointing sales.
+The plan had always been to eventually phase out the Apple II in favor of the Macintosh.
+However, the Mac initially suffered disappointing sales.
 It also took several iterations for the Mac to truly find its footing.

 Do you remember Apple II emulation on the Mac?
 Leave your comments below.